About Rehabilitation Matters

 Personal aspiration

 I aspire to foster a multi-professional, national rehabilitation association or college of patients and professionals.
 This would represent rehabilitation interests to the government, healthcare commissioners and providers, insurance companies and any other person or group.
 It would set standards for professionals’ rehabilitation knowledge, services, and clinical practice.
-It would aim to develop a rehabilitation qualification for all professionals; only doctors can do this now.
+It would develop a rehabilitation qualification for all professionals; currently, only doctors can do this.